SALib/SALib/README.md

 * `-r, --sobol-bootstrap-resamples`: Number of bootstrap resamples used to calculate confidence intervals on Sobol indices (optional).

-### Python Interface
+#### Python Interface
 The library can also be used directly from a Python script.
 This approach has more of a learning curve and is only recommended for users who need to customize sampling and/or analysis processes for their applications.
 Refer to `python-example.py` for an example of how each of the methods are invoked from Python.
 The sample requires matplotlib.

 ### License
-Copyright (C) 2013 Jon Herman, Patrick Reed, Fernando Rios and others.
+Copyright (C) 2013-2014 Jon Herman and others.
 Licensed under the GNU Lesser General Public License.

 The Sensitivity Analysis Library is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by